EricZimmerman/KapeFiles/README.md

 For thorough documentation, go [HERE](https://ericzimmerman.github.io/KapeDocs/#!index.md)!!
 This URL will always be the latest documentation.

-It is also possible to attend KAPE training from Kroll instructors.
-Details can be found [HERE](training.md)!!

 ## KAPE License

 NOTE: We have clarified KAPE usage permissions for commercial applications.
 See details [here](https://ericzimmerman.github.io/KapeDocs/#!Pages\50-Frequently-asked-questions.md).